playcanvas/developer.playcanvas.com/content/en/user-manual/xr/index.md

 ![VR View][2]

-PlayCanvas lets you create Virtual Reality (VR) and Augmented Reality (AR) applications for a variety of devices based on the new WebXR API.
+PlayCanvas lets you create Augmented Reality (AR) and Virtual Reality (VR) applications for a variety of devices based on the new WebXR API, as well as through external integrations.
 WebXR is an evolution of the WebVR API and is being added to modern browsers, providing access to virtual reality headsets, controllers and AR features.

 ## Platforms